 Incorporate these techniques into your parenting style; it’s no parenting manual, but it can go a long way in making your day-to-day Life run much smoother.

-And sometimes, when a child IS too hungry or too tired or too overstimulated or sick whatever errand you’re trying to do just needs to be put on the back burner.
-The best thing for all concerned is to stay calm, pick your kiddo up and go home.
-Tomorrow is another day.
+And sometimes, when a child IS too hungry, tired, overstimulated or sick whatever errand you’re trying to do just needs to be put on the back burner.
+The best thing for all concerned then is to stay calm, pick your kiddo up and go home.
+Tomorrow is always another day.

 Yours in Play!